 Leptin and cytokine levels lowered with less food intake

-Learn more about the link between gum disease to obesity
+Learn more about the link between gum disease and obesity